 Office 365 Calling Plan + Phone System Compatibility

-This capability right here is the #1 reason why companies decide to purchase Office 365 E3 instead of Business Premium.
+This capability right here is the #1 reason why companies decide to purchase Office 365 E3 instead of Microsoft 365 Business Standard (formerly known as Office 365 Business Premium) .
 With E3 you can use Microsoft Teams as your Voice over IP (VoIP) phone, enabling you to make and receive business phone calls from any device (smartphone, PC, tablet, mac etc..).

 It also means you no longer have to deal with phone companies that make you sign long-term contracts, your phone bill is month-to-month and you can cancel anytime.
 For more in-depth information, read our blog post, Office 365 Calling Plan: Ditch your Phone Company.